larsgson/csv2usfm/README.md

 ### Purpose

-This app is basically just a wrapper for conversion code - in order to make it easy to handle such conversions.
+This app is basically just a wrapper for some conversion code - in order to make it easy to handle such conversions.

 ### Built With